 As U.S. Citizen or Green Card Holder, you have at least two different fiscal obligations in Spain and another two in the U.S.

-You also must file (2) with the IRS the FinCEN 114 or FBAR (Foreign Bank Account Report), if you have authority or signature authority of any foreign financial accounts that have an aggregate of $10,000 during any point of the calendar year.
+You also must file (2) with the Financial Crimes Enforcement Network, the FinCEN 114 or FBAR (Foreign Bank Account Report), if you have authority or signature authority of any foreign financial accounts that have an aggregate of $10,000 during any point of the calendar year.
 There are very harsh penalties for not filing the FinCEN.
 A person who is required to file an FBAR and fails to properly file may be subject to a civil penalty of $10,000 per violation.

-f you are resident in Spain, (3) you will be taxed in Spain on your WORLDWIDE income at the IRPF (Modelo 100 – Impuesto sobre la Renta de Personas Física) in Spain every year and it includes all your U.S source of income: a private pension, an anuity or SS Benefits from the U.S.A.
+If you are resident in Spain, (3) you will be taxed in Spain on your WORLDWIDE income at the IRPF (Modelo 100 – Impuesto sobre la Renta de Personas Física) every year, and it includes all your U.S source of income: a private pension, an anuity or SS Benefits from the U.S.A.
 The tax season in Spain starts around April 10th and the deadline is June 30th.
-You have to file the IRPF, before June 30th, only if (2014): Your gross income is higher than 22.000€, received from only one payer; or you received income from more than one payer and the amount received from the second and other payers is more than 1.500€ and the annual gross income is over 11.200€.
+You have to file the IRPF, before June 30th, only if your gross income is higher than 22.000€, received from only one payer; or if you received income from more than one payer and the amount received from the second and other payers is more than 1.500€ and the annual gross income is over 11.200€.

-You are also require (4) to report the AEAT (Agencia Tributaria Española) your foreign assets in the Modelo 720, before March 31st reporting all your assets abroad.
+You are also required (4) to report to the AEAT (Agencia Tributaria Española) your foreign assets in the Modelo 720 before March 31st.
 Assets not declared, that cannot be proved its ownership arousing from declared income or assets, will be considered income to be taxed, and a 150% penalty over the value of them.
-Penalty for not filling, filling incomplete, filing with non-accurate data, will be punished with 100€ per data with a minimum of 10.000€.
+Penalty for not filling, incomplete filling or filing non-accurate data will be punished with 100€ per datum with a minimum of 10.000€.

 U.S. and Spain Tax Treaty